Quicklinks

 tracy.noble@co.newton.tx.us

-The County Clerk's office does not have poll worker training scheduled at this time.
+There is no poll worker training scheduled at this time.

 HB 25 Information for Straight Party Voting